Diving in Taiwan

 Scuba Diving in Taiwan is becoming a major outdoor activity for Taiwan residents and visitors to the country.
 Much like its hiking experiences, Taiwan offers truly diverse Scuba Diving experiences.
 From temperate waters and shore dives in the north to tropical boat dives in the south and outer-lying islands.

-Taiwan doesn’t really boast any live-aboard opportunities at this time.
+At the time of writing this, Taiwan doesn’t really boast any live-aboard opportunities at this time.
 There are, however, plenty of scuba diving experiences to fill a lifetime of exploring below the ocean surface.
 There are highly skilled instructors and courses for all skill levels.
 This includes both dive centers in the major cities as well as out on site.

 Snorkeling in Taiwan